Herbed Peasant Bread Recipe

 Herbed Peasant Bread Recipe.
 April 10, 2024.

-Coming in from a long session in the garden, the smell of homemade bread fills the air with a sense of goodness and peace.
+Coming in from a long session in the garden, I find the smell of homemade bread filling the air with a sense of goodness and peace.
 The dough I had put to set last night is now baking, tantalizing my mind with thoughts of that first piece of hot bread spread with good butter.
 Now I am hungry for this filling sustenance that has no earthly replacement.
 Bread is the soul-satisfying, comfort food of the world.
-The magic of yeast, flour, and water is as old as time and continues to make the planet spin with countless variations all over the world.
+The magic of yeast, flour, and water is as old as time and continues to make the planet spin in countless variations around the world.
 For years, I had a recipe for homemade bread baked in a bowl, but somewhere along the way, it disappeared.
 Eventually, a new one showed up that was even simpler to make.

 My new best bread-in-a-bowl recipe comes straight from the Victoria Magazine archives.
 There is no kneading involved.
 It has minimal ingredients.
 It is tasty and filling.
 Everyone loves it and declares it’s their favorite.
 I now make it for holidays as well, and it’s one of the first things gone.
 I have modified the herbed peasant bread recipe a bit from the original recipe here, which doesn’t have herbs.
 If there are leftovers, no need to worry because this makes good sandwiches and toast as well.